-The definition of "gross income" continues to include specific amounts in gross income in paragraphs (a) to (n).
-These specific inclusions are, however, not relevant for purposes of this quide.
+The definition of "gross income" continues to include specific amounts in gross income in paragraphs (a) to (n) of the definition.
+These specific inclusions are, however, not relevant for purposes of this guide.

 The phrases "amount in cash or otherwise" and "received by or accrued to" in the definition of "gross income" are considered below.